go-go-golems/clay/pkg/doc/topics/01-repositories.md

 ### Loading Commands from Multiple Sources

-You can load commands from multiple directories:
+You can load commands from both directories and individual files:

 ```go
 repo := repositories.NewRepository(